How to Clean Horse Brushes

 Question: What is the best way to disinfect my brushes

-Answer: If you have to, add a few drops of essential oils with anti-bacterial properties to your wash water, such as Young Living's "Thieves" or make your own disinfecting mix (see this article on disinfecting essential oils) from clove, cinnamon, and thyme.
+Answer: If you have to disinfect, add a few drops of essential oils with anti-bacterial properties to your wash water, such as Young Living's "Thieves" or make your own disinfecting spray with essential oils.
 DO NOT USE HARSH CHEMICAL CLEANERS!!!
 If it isn't right for your hair, it's not right for a natural goat/horse hair brush

 Question: How do I store my brushes?